jbc-akash/rust-practice/README.md

 # Rust Practice Project

-This project is a collection of Rust exercises and LeetCode problem solutions to build a solid foundation in Rust programming.
-It covers core Rust concepts (ownership, borrowing, lifetimes, traits, etc.) and organizes LeetCode problems by category.
+This project is a collection of Rust exercises to build a solid foundation in Rust programming.
+It covers core Rust concepts (ownership, borrowing, lifetimes, traits, etc.).

 ## Project Structure
 - `src/core_concepts/`: Exercises for learning Rust fundamentals.
-- `src/leetcode/`: Solutions to LeetCode problems, organized by problem type or number.
 - `src/tests/`: Unit and integration tests for all exercises and solutions.

 ## Getting Started